Wat Chong Nonsi

 Wat Chong Nonsi (วัดช่องนนทรี, /th/) is a Thai Buddhist temple of the late Ayutthaya period.
 The temple is adjacent to the edge of Chao Phraya river on the east side of Bangkok in the area known as Chong Nonsi.
 The front of the temple faces the east likewise because it is the range where the river flows upward, opposite the side of Samut Prakan's Bang Kachao.

+Architecture and artifacts

 The main construction is the ubosot (ordination hall).
-It is the junk-like bending hall with five rooms, two porches, which looks like Mhaaud Church (Note: "มหาอุด" is a specific term referring to an ordination hall that has no doors or any other windows.
-Apart from the only door that is the entrance and exit.).
+It is the junk-like bending hall with five rooms, two porches, which looks like Mhaaud Church.
+(Note: "มหาอุด" is a specific term referring to an ordination hall that has no doors or any other windows.
+Apart from the only door that is the entrance and exit.)
 The front of the ubosot is made as a second projecting portico, with four pillars supporting the roof timbers.
 The gable is made as a carved-wooden partition without patterns.
 The roof is wavy, made of tiles, then plastered with cement adjacent to the eaves.
 The front of the hall has cetiyas (pagodas) and bai sema (stone boundary makers) stones lined up.